White House warns Democrats not to ‘hold the government hostage’ as budget talks resume

 The White House kicked off a new round of budget negotiations with Congress on Wednesday, as President Trump told Democrats to abandon a “radical political agenda” on immigration and agree to a no-strings spending bill to keep the government open beyond a mid-January deadline.

 Democrats are hoping to include a long list of their priorities in the bill, which is due by Jan.
-19: a boost in domestic spending, a pension bailout for some labor-union members, more money for the anti-opioid fight and the Children’s Health Insurance Program, and a permanent legal solution for illegal immigrant “Dreamers.”
+19: a boost in domestic spending, a pension bailout for some labor union members, more money for the anti-opioid fight and the Children’s Health Insurance Program, and a permanent legal solution for illegal immigrant “Dreamers.”

 But the White House warned Democrats not to let those demands get in the way of a boost in defense spending, saying they will be blamed if they try to “hold the government hostage in an attempt to advance a radical political agenda.”

 “We must fully fund our military and ensure our brave men and women in uniform have the resources they need.
-We must not let partisan bickering get in the way of the government taking care of them,” Sarah Huckabee Sanders, Mr. Trump’s press secretary, said.
+We must not let partisan bickering get in the way of the government taking care of them,” Sarah Sanders, Mr. Trump’s press secretary, said.

-For now, a deep gulf appears to remain between both sides — though they insisted they’re working in good faith — after a meeting Wednesday afternoon between top White House officials and House Speaker Paul D. Ryan, Senate Majority Leader Mitch McConnell, Senate Minority Leader Charles E. Schumer and House Minority Leader Nancy Pelosi.
+For now, a deep gulf appears to remain between both sides — though they insisted they’re working in good faith, after a meeting Wednesday afternoon between top White House officials and House Speaker Paul D. Ryan, Senate Majority Leader Mitch McConnell, Senate Minority Leader Charles E. Schumer and House Minority Leader Nancy Pelosi.

 “We had a positive and productive meeting and all parties have agreed to continue discussing a path forward to quickly resolve all of the issues ahead of us,” Mr. Schumer and Mrs. Pelosi said in a joint statement.